JBroks/GB-Accidents-Dashboard/README.md

 #### Links

 Source and copyrights links were tested and will open in a new tab using `target="_blank"`.
 All links have been manually tested to ensure that they are pointing to the correct destination.

+#### Spinner

+##### Bugs:

+Spinner was tested and it was discovered that the overlay is only covering the extent of the viewport, so when user scrolled down dim effect was cut off.
+This was resolved by adjustment applied to position, i.e. `position: fixed`.

 ### Responsivness testing